furycurry/lidc-3d-nodule-benchmark/docs/gradient_analysis.md

 1. **Single checkpoint.** The diagnostic was run on one trained model (fixed-schedule boundary, seed 42).
 While this is representative of a converged state, gradient dynamics could differ early in training.
 2. **Single seed.** The checkpoint comes from one random seed.
 However, the N = 5 multi-seed results show tight variance across seeds for the fixed-schedule config, suggesting seed-dependent gradient dynamics are unlikely.
-3. **Weight-specific.** The 0.05% figure is specific to $\lambda_{max} = 0.05$.
+3. **Weight-specific.** The 0.05% figure is specific to $\lambda_{max} = 0.05$, and was computed from the fixed-schedule checkpoint, whose weight reaches and holds at the full 0.05 ceiling for the back half of training.
+The adaptive schedule's realized weight stayed well below this ceiling in all 5 seeds (max observed: 0.0231), so its true effective contribution was likely smaller than 0.05% for most of training — see Section 4.2.
 A higher weight ceiling would increase the effective share proportionally, but would also risk the catastrophic collapse that the clipping and warmup schedule were designed to prevent.
 4. **Batch-size dependence.** Gradient norms are batch-size dependent.
 The diagnostic used the same batch size (8) as training, so the relative share is internally consistent, but absolute norms would scale with batch size.

 ---